sculptor232/memberly/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache 2.0 license.
 Copyright (c) 2020-2021 App by Troye.